Graves Park (ward)

 Graves Park ward—which includes the districts of Norton, Norton Lees, Norton Woodseats, and Woodseats—is one of the 28 electoral wards in City of Sheffield, England.
 It is located in the southern part of the city and covers an area of 5.8 km^{2}.
 The population of this ward in 2011 was 16,705 people in 7,464 households.
 It is one of the five wards that form the Sheffield Heeley parliamentary constituency in the House of Commons.
 The districts of this ward were in the historic county of Derbyshire, but they have now been absorbed into the metropolitan borough of Sheffield, thus placing them in the ceremonial county of South Yorkshire.

-Parks and recreation

-The ward is named for Graves Park—a large park between Woodseats and Norton.
+The ward is named after Graves Park, a large park located between Woodseats and Norton.
 This 248 acre (1 km^{2}) park is the largest in Sheffield, and was presented to the city by J. G. Graves in 1925.